TheodosiouTh/server-example/README.md

 ## Routes

 You can find the available routes inside the `request-examples` folder.
-If you are using VS Code as your editor you can install the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extention and click on the send request button above each Request to execute the request.
+If you are using VS Code as your editor you can install the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension and click on the send request button above each Request to execute the request.
 If you are not using VS Code you can use [Postman](https://www.postman.com/)

 ## Progress